 What To Plant In Your Garden Right Now For A Late Fall Harvest

-Fall in the garden is different depending for everyone depending on where you are.
-For most it’s a time to plant the hearty veggies that will develop quickly in advance of winter.
-This means spinach and kale, any cabbage (think Brussels sprouts) and cauliflower.
+Fall in the garden is different for everyone depending on where you are.
+For most, it’s a time to plant the hearty veggies that will develop quickly in advance of winter.
+This means spinach and kale, any cabbage (think brussels sprouts) and cauliflower.
 Some root vegetables can be good too, and don’t forget some pollinators (pretty flowers) that will attract bees and butterflies.

 Two quick tips for planting: